RIT-MESH/Fortigate-Firewall/Section 3: NAT & Transparant mode/Transparant Mode/Readme.md

 ### 5.2 Default route

+**What this step does:**
+This tells the router where to send all traffic that is not destined for the local LAN.
+In this lab, all unknown traffic is forwarded to the upstream next-hop (192.168.122.1).
+This enables internet or external network access for the LAN.

 ```bash
 ip route 0.0.0.0 0.0.0.0 192.168.122.1
 ```

 ### 5.3 NAT configuration

+**What this step does:**
+This creates a simple NAT overload setup so that devices in the 192.168.1.0/24 subnet can share a single public/upstream IP.
+The access list identifies the internal LAN, and the NAT rule translates their source addresses using the outside interface IP.
+This is essential because the FortiGate in Transparent mode does not perform NAT.

 ```bash
 access-list 1 permit 192.168.1.0 0.0.0.255